bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 The range of elements processed by `every` is set before the first invocation of `callbackFn`.
 Therefore, `callbackFn` will not run on elements that are appended to the array after the call to `every` begins.
 If existing elements of the array are changed, their value as passed to `callbackFn` will be the value at the time `every` visits them.
 Elements that are deleted are not visited.

-`every` acts like the “for all” quantifier in mathematics.
+`every` acts like the "for all” quantifier in mathematics.
 In particular, for an empty array, it returns `true`.
 (It is [vacuously true](https://en.wikipedia.org/wiki/Vacuous_truth) that all elements of the [empty set](https://en.wikipedia.org/wiki/Empty_set#Properties) satisfy any given condition.)

 Polyfill
 --------